Together, Let's Make Digital Pathology a Ubiquitous Reality

 Management and Board

-Audil Virk is the Chief Operating Officer with more than 10 years of progressively responsible experience, having started his career with Huron as the head of software development.
+Audil Virk is the President of Huron Digital Pathology, with more than 15 years of progressively responsible experience, having started his career with Huron as the head of software development.
 In his current role, Audil is responsible for strategic planning and execution, budget planning, staff development, and cost reductions with quality improvements.
 Audil directs the day-to-day operations, guides product development, and works closely with the sales team.

 Prior to Huron, Audil worked in the telecommunications industry for Mitel Networks, where he was an inventor of two software patents on managing log files.
 He holds a BSc in Biochemistry from Queen’s University and a diploma in Computer Engineering Technology from Saint Lawrence College.